Behind the Scenes of OpenStack Microservice Architecture

 Cinder (Block Storage)

 Cinder offers block storage services for OpenStack, delivering persistent storage volumes for VMs and containers.
-Storage that is made accessible using a self-service API attaching/detaching volumes works “hot-plug”, meaning that you don’t need to stop a running VM in order to perform any operations including snapshots.
+Storage that is made accessible using a self-service API and attaching/detaching volumes works “hot-plug”, meaning that you don’t need to stop a running VM in order to perform any operations including snapshots.

 With Cinder, users can create, attach, detach, snapshot and backup block storage volumes independently of compute instances, providing scalable and reliable storage solutions for diverse workloads.
 Users are able to define and manage the amount of cloud storage required for their VMs.